top of page

 You don’t need to track everything forever, but you should stay aware.
 Visual cues, mindful eating, and occasional tracking can help you stay on course.

-These habits make weight maintenance and regain prevention for men sustainable, even with a busy lifestyle.
+These habits make weight maintenance and regain prevention for men sustainable, especially when supported by meal control and diet adherence for men.

 Training Strategies To Prevent Weight Regain